 Summarized below are all mitigation measures adopted by the Responsible Entity to reduce, avoid or eliminate adverse environmental impacts and to avoid non-compliance or non-conformance with the above-listed authorities and factors.
 These measures/conditions must be incorporated into project contracts, development agreements and other relevant documents.

 The staff responsible for implementing and monitoring mitigation measures should be clearly identified in the mitigation plan.

-Law, Authority, or Factor Mitigation Measure or Condition Comments on Completed Measures Mitigation Plan Complete

-Floodplain Mitigation/minimization N/A

-Management measures not required as the

-project activities are not

-substantial improvement and the

-building footprint is not being

-increased.
+Law, Authority, or Factor Mitigation Measure or Condition Comments on Complete d Measures Mitigation Plan Complet e Floodplain Managemen t Mitigation/minimization measures not required as the project activities are not substantial improvement and the building footprint is not being increased.
+Flood insurance is required.
+N/A The structure is located in the ABFE Zone AE (100 yr floodplain), but mitigation/minimizatio n measures not required as the project activities are not substantial improvement, and the building footprint is not being increased.